EVM Dapp Integration

 window.ramper2.provider.disconnect()

-To experience functions
+## To experience functions <a href="#to-experience-functions" id="to-experience-functions"></a>

-Once your account is connected, let's start experiencing more functions.β€Œ
+Once your account is connected, let's start experiencing more functions.

-How to get Current Account
+#### How to get Current Account <a href="#how-to-get-current-account" id="how-to-get-current-account"></a>

-return Promise<Array[String]>
+return `Promise<Array[String]>`

-• If the wallet can not be found, return [] instead of throw Error
+* If the wallet can not be found, return `[]` instead of `throw Error`

 window.ramper2.provider.request({ method: 'eth_accounts' }).then(accounts => {